Blackface has taken center stage in our public discourse. Again.

-The portrayal of blackface in the U.S. dates back to the 19th century, where white performers in blackface played characters that perpetuated a range of negative, belittling and demeaning stereotypes about African American people.
+The portrayal of blackface in the U.S. dates back to the 19th century, where white performers in blackface played characters that perpetuated a range of negative, belittling and demeaning stereotypes about Black people.
 In addition to blackface, in which actors mostly applied burnt cork or shoe polish, they wore tattered clothing to mimic and mock people who were slaves.
-Blackface is understood to have been created by Northern White men to entertain other white people and is the first uniquely American form of entertainment, dominating show business until the late 1890s.
+Blackface is understood to have been created by Northern white men to entertain other white people and is the first uniquely American form of entertainment, dominating show business until the late 1890s.

 Racist imagery, used as propaganda, served to support Jim Crow laws and customs.
 The images of minstrel show characters which portrayed them as lazy, easily frightened, chronically idle, inarticulate, etc. found their way into common and everyday objects such as postcards, sheet music, toys, games, household items.
 For decades to come, the traces of blackface, minstrel shows and the underlying stereotypes would find their way into various elements of American society and culture.

 Minstrel shows featuring performers in blackface became very popular especially after the Civil War and through the 20th century; a trend that is well documented in the National Museum of African American History and Culture.
 The widespread negative, demeaning and stereotypical portrayals of Black people happened during the same period when southern state legislatures passed "black codes" to restrict the behavior of former enslaved and other Black people.

 After the Civil War, Black people started to perform minstrel shows themselves because it was the only way to break into the entertainment industry.
 To be successful and win business from white people, they had to boast that they had “real former slaves” in their group.
 It is through this painful window of opportunity that black people entered into U.S. show business.